badi361/Cub3D/README.md

 # Installation
-# clone this repository
+# Clone this repository
 $ git clone https://github.com/badi361/Cub3d

-# compile all the files
+# Compile all the files
 $ make

 # Run the program